dmitriyshub/ocp-kdump/docs/KDUMP_INTRO_README.md

 Enabling `kdump` without configuring the associated kernel parameters and memory reservation means that `kdump` might not activate during critical events, leading to missed opportunities for diagnostics.
 To ensure `kdump` functions effectively, it's important to:

-- Set kernel parameters like `kernel.panic`, `vm.panic_on_oom`, and others according to the events you want to capture
+- Set kernel parameters like `kernel.softlockup_panic`, `vm.panic_on_oom`, and others according to the events you want to capture

 - Configure `crashkernel` parameter to reserve sufficient memory for kdump to operate